Expand description

 let rt = Builder::new_multi_thread().enable_all().build().unwrap();

-// Enter the Tokio context so its APIs (channels, timers, etc.) work.
+// Enter the Tokio runtime so its APIs (channels, timers, etc.) work.

 let _rt = rt.enter();